jaredwelch1/CapstoneI/documentation/document.md

 #### Pre-Processing and Feature Extraction

 * ##### Natural Language Processing
  	Various NLP methods will play a key role in cleaning our data and extracting features for use in machine learning analysis.
-Some of these methods do similar things in different ways and the viability of the various methods will need to be explored as the data is explored.
 	* ###### **Removal of Stopwords**
 		Stopwords are the very common words in the English language such as 'the', 'there', 'from', etc that provide little to no information on their own.
 The project will use NLP to remove these words before performing further analysis.
 Python's NLTK library offers predefined lists of stopwords and functions to easily accomplish this.